Lance Olsen: Awards

 In March 2025, Olsen was awarded a Connecticut Artistic Excellence Grant.
 In May 2022, he was a fellow at The Rockefeller Bellagio Center on Lake Como, Italy.
 In the spring of 2018, he taught a seminar on Experimental Forms and delivered two lectures as Chaire des Amériques at the Institut des Amériques de Rennes at the University of Rennes.
 From May 2015 through April 2016, Olsen was a guest at the DAAD Artists-in-Berlin Program.
 He was the Mary Ellen von der Heyden Berlin Prize in Fiction Fellow at the American Academy in Berlin from January through May 2013 and the Mellon International Visiting Senior Scholar at Rhodes University in Grahamstown, South Africa, in October 2013.
 He is a Guggenheim and a two-time N.E.A. fellowship recipient, winner of a Pushcart Prize, and was the governor-appointed Idaho Writer-in-Residence from 1996 to 1998.
-His 1994 novel Tonguing the Zeitgeist was a finalist for the Philip K. Dick Award, and his work has been translated into Arabic, Croatian, Finnish, German, Italian, Polish, Russian, and Turkish.
+His 1994 novel Tonguing the Zeitgeist was a finalist for the Philip K. Dick Award, and his work has been translated into Arabic, Croatian, Finnish, German, Italian, Polish, Russian, Spanish, and Turkish.